SenseNet/sn-preview/docs/install-preview-from-nuget.md

 Optionally, if you have installed the *WebPages* and *Workspaces* components, you may add the usual `importdemo:true` parameter to the line above.
 That will give you a couple of pregenerated preview images for trying out the feature (you will be able to find them in the Budapest document workspace in the Content Repository).

 ### Install the Aspose component

+> Please note that the [Aspose](http://aspose.com) implementation of the sensenet preview provider has been moved to the [sn-preview-aspose](https://github.com/SenseNet/sn-preview-aspose) repository.

 > Accessible for **Enterprise** customers.